VidyaSource/website/src/_content/blog/code-coverage-is-killing-you.md

 delete them entirely.

 ***Percentage of Developers Writing Tests (Target: 100%)***.
-Everyone who writes code should write tests, but it is important not to take this too far in a punitive direction.
-The purpose is not to uncover slackers; it's to grow a culture where all developers recognize test code deserves the same care as production code and to expose the entire team to the entire codebase.
+Everyone who writes code should write tests, but it is important not to take this in a punitive direction.
+The purpose is not to uncover slackers; it's to grow a culture where all developers recognize test code deserves the same care as production code and to expose the entire team to the entire codebase to promote [collective code ownership](https://martinfowler.com/bliki/CodeOwnership.html).
+If command-and-control types do try to use this metric to identify what they consider "weak performers," then get rid of it.
+It does more harm than good.

 ## Trending Metrics